pcolmant/repanier/README.md

 Repanier
 ========

-Collective buying group management web site using Django CMS 3.4.5 / Bootstrap 3 / Python 3.5.
+`Repanier` is a web tool for short circuit food supply using Django CMS 3.4.5 / Bootstrap 3 / Python 3.5.

 - https://repanier.be/fr/documentation/survol/
 - https://repanier.be/fr/